ahmee20/Voice-Agent/README.md

 - duplicate-safe lookup logic for phone-number matching
 - support for Vapi-style camelCase and snake_case payloads
 - partial info tracking for interrupted or incomplete calls
+- future capability: transcript records can be stored in the database for auditing, training, and call review

 ---